rayuchtai/CATCapp/README.md

   2. I took each point of my short checklist and broke it down even smaller on my sheet of paper.
 I wrote down a couiple coding ideas before testing them.
 This slows down my thought process so I do not skip and/or jump a couple steps ahead that can lead to the code breaking which will send me panicking. ]
   3. For each step I took, I tested it, and took a little break.
 The little break consists of walking to the kitchen, finding a snack, talking to my dog, checking on the garden, soaking in the sun, etc. before coming back to work on the next step.
   4. Due to my weakness in CSS, I did CSS alongside coding so I don't work on CSS on the end and become frustrated when something does not line up.
+  5. Biggest challenge, facing the inevitable failure of coding.
+I did baby steps on Saturday and Sunday while slowly moving foward due to that fear of failure.
+However, i put it into perspective: "Would I rather create a janky code?" or "Fail a project which could lead to failing this course?"
+After that little revelation, I put it into gear.
+The fear was still there slowly gripping my brain and fingers.
+The app is about an interest of mine which helped.

 ## Unsolved Problems: